Scope of International Marketing Meaning, Definition and Nature

 International Marketing Meaning

 International marketing also known as multinational marketing is the marketing of products or services across national boundaries.
-It includes activities that direct the flow of goods from one country to another to meet the requirements of the customers.
+It includes activities that direct the flow of goods from one country to another to meet customers’ requirements.

 It may consist of exporting goods from one country to another, or it may refer to companies that both produce and market in more than one country.
-International marketing is not the same thing as international trade.
-Only a part of the international trade flows represents international marketing.
+International marketing is different from international trade.
+Only a part of the global trade flows represents international marketing.

 Definition of International Marketing